BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 #### Why to study this example

-To better understand Spring Boot it helps a lot to take a step back in history and study the Spring framework as it has been used before the introduction of Spring Boot in 2013.
+To better understand Spring Boot it helped me a lot to take a step back in history and study the Spring framework as it has been used before the introduction of Spring Boot in 2013.
 Very helpful for me was the [Spring Core Basic tutorial](https://www.tutorialspoint.com/spring/index.htm) on [TutorialsPoint](https://www.tutorialspoint.com).
 Although the tutorial is somewhat outdated the core principles are well explained and illustrated with clear examples.
 I recommend trying to reproduce these examples and have them run correctly.
 To help you with this I give here an example of how I got the examples running.
 Also I summarize in simple terms how it helped me to understand better how the Spring framework works.

-The examples in the tutorial do not use any dependency manager as Maven or Gradle.
-Actually I found it was a great exercise to try to reproduce the examples by adding all JAR dependencies by hand.
-It very quickly brings home to you why dependency managers exist in the first place.
+The examples in the tutorial do not use any dependency manager like Maven or Gradle.
+Actually I found it was a great exercise trying to reproduce the examples by adding all JAR dependencies manually.
+It immediately brings home to you why dependency managers exist in the first place.
 However recreating the examples without Maven is beyond the scope of this example.

 So we do use Maven.
-In order to still get a firm idea of how it felt to develop a Spring application before Spring Boot existed I deliberately avoided all use of spring boot libraries as spring boot starters, Initializr, spring.io etc.
+In order to still get a firm idea of how it felt to develop a Spring application before Spring Boot existed I deliberately avoided all use of Spring Boot libraries like spring boot starters, Initializr, spring.io etc.

 #### Target audience

-You only need to have some basic understanding of Java, how to create a simple Java application and how to run it with the IntelliJ IDE.
+You need to have some basic understanding of Java, how to create a simple Java application and how to run it with the IntelliJ IDE.
 I avoided using theoretical concepts such as dependency injection, inversion-of-control, etc. and tried to explain everything as simple as possible, just enough to give you a basic idea of what is going on.
-You can find excellent in-depth information on Tutorialspoint.
+You can find excellent in-depth information on Tutorialspoint and many other websites.

 #### Creating the Spring MVC Hello World example.